 Personally, I like to use both methods.
 Sometimes I enjoy the texture of the raw chia seeds, and sometimes I enjoy the thickness the soaked chia seeds give to the smoothie.
 Experiment with them to see what you like.

-When you add raw chia seeds to your smoothie , you can either put them in the blender along with the other ingredients and blend, to you can stir them into your smoothie glass before you drink it.
+When you add raw chia seeds to your smoothie, you can either put them in the blender along with the other ingredients and blend, or you can stir them into your smoothie glass before you drink it.

 If you add them to the blender ingredients, when you add them will make a difference in how thick your smoothie becomes.
 By adding them to the blender with the other unblended ingredients and then blending, the seeds will be exposed to the liquid in the blender the longest and will thicken the smoothie more.